Why Apply for an Electronic Money Institution License in Cyprus

 1 month

-PI / EMI license obtainment from CBC*
+PI / EMI license obtainment from the CBC*

 3-6 months